FAQ

 People are naturally biased in various ways, but that tendency can be countered.

-Of course, the definition of “fairness” is itself subjective.
-For our purposes, fairness is what reasonable opponents would agree is a fair representation of their disagreement.
-(And if you question whether that is possible, imagine those opponents locked in a room.
+And if you question whether that is possible, imagine those opponents locked in a room.
 They can’t come out until they agree on a fair representation of the issue at hand.
-They don’t need agree on which side is right, only how to describe the disagreement.
-That they can do.)
+They don’t need to agree on which side is right, only how to describe the disagreement.
+That they can do.

 Is there a risk of being overly fair, of conveying false equivalence?

-Fairmind decision guides have a different model than the reporting of a news article.
+Fairmind guides have a different model than the reporting of a news article.
 For each issue, we examine the public discourse among advocates, experts, and observers.
 Then we filter it down to the best arguments and the verified evidence—with footnotes and analysis about credibility, conflicts of interest, and other contextual nuances.
 This approach is the opposite of the practices that sometimes cause false balance.

 Also, to be clear, we will not waste anyone’s time on “controversies” where the evidence and arguments overwhelmingly support one view, like whether the Earth is round.
-We focus on issues where reasonable people disagree after examining reliable evidence and defensible arguments.
+We focus on issues where reasonable people disagree after examining reliable evidence and solid arguments.

 How do you handle potential biases in academic and scientific sources?

 Our goal is to use the most reliable source(s) for any claim that could reasonably be questioned.
-Often, this means relying on scientific and academic sources, while recognizing that researchers can be influenced by political views, funders, career incentives, and personal ambitions.
+Often, this means relying on scientific and academic sources, recognizing that researchers can be influenced by political views, funders, career incentives, and personal ambitions.

 When citing academic research, we evaluate each source based on several factors:

-• The researchers’ affiliations, reputations, and funding sources
+The researchers’ affiliations, reputations, and funding sources

-• The type of research (for example, single study, systematic review, or meta-analysis)
+The type of research (for example, single study, systematic review, or meta-analysis)

-• Whether it was peer-reviewed and where it was published
+Whether it was peer-reviewed and where it was published

-• The strength of its methodology and quality of evidence
+The strength of its methodology and quality of evidence

-• Whether its findings have been replicated by other researchers
+Whether its findings have been replicated by other researchers

-• How well-cited it is and whether it is controversial
+How well-cited it is and whether it is controversial

 Where relevant, we provide context about potential conflicts of interest, competing interpretations, or scholarly disagreements.